RishiA10/mgt3745-hw3/context/FEATURES.md

 ## AI assistance
 Record assistance and how you verified it.
 Do not invent interview evidence.
 Full Delegation Decision Records begin at HW5.
 I used ChatGPT to help organize my findings and structure the specification.
 I did not use AI to create or invent interview evidence.

+## Verification

+- **PASS — Ubiquitous:** When a member submits unavailable times, the system shall save and display the submitted availability.
+I entered a date, start time, end time, and academic conflict.
+The entry appeared under Submitted Availability and remained after refreshing the page.

+- **CANNOT TEST YET — Event-driven:** When a proposed practice conflicts with submitted availability, the system shall identify the conflict for team leadership.
+The current feature does not include proposed practice entry or conflict detection.

+- **CANNOT TEST YET — State-driven:** While leadership finalizes a practice, the system shall display the practice date, time, and expected end time to team members.
+Practice finalization is not implemented in the current feature.

+- **CANNOT TEST YET — Unwanted:** If leadership changes a finalized practice time, then the system shall update the schedule and notify affected team members.
+Schedule changes and notifications are not implemented in the current feature.

+- **CANNOT TEST YET — Optional:** Where a member updates their availability and it conflicts with a finalized practice, the system shall identify the conflict without automatically changing the practice.
+Finalized practices and conflict detection are not implemented in the current feature.